imjoy-team/ImJoy/web/public/docs/getting_started.md

 Here we describe the basic concepts of ImJoy and how to get started.
 At the end of this document, we provide a brief overview of key features corcerning developers of plugins or the ImJoy core.

-For more details for how to use ImJoy, we refer to the section **User Manual**, where we provide more detailed information about different aspects of ImJoy.
+For more details for how to use ImJoy, we refer to the section **User Manual**, where we provide more detailed information about different aspects of ImJoy mentioned below.
 For developers, we provide more information about how to develop plugins in the section **Development**, and we provide a detailed description of the entire **ImJoy API**.

 ## Glossary